患者さん向け Childhood Non-Hodgkin Lymphoma Treatment (PDQ®)

 Having a weakened immune system increases the risk of NHL in children.

-Anything that increases a person's risk of getting a disease is called a risk factor.
-Not every child with one or more of these risk factors will develop NHL, and it will develop in some children who don't have any known risk factors.
-Talk with your child's doctor if you think your child may be at risk.
+A risk factor is anything that increases the chance of getting a disease.
+Not every child with one or more of these risk factors will develop NHL.
+And it will develop in some children who don't have a known risk factor.

-If lymphoma or lymphoproliferative disease is linked to a weakened immune system from certain inherited diseases, HIV infection, a transplant or medicines given after a transplant, the condition is called lymphoproliferative disease associated with immunodeficiency.
+If lymphoma or lymphoproliferative disease is linked to a weakened immune system from certain inherited diseases, HIV infection, a transplant, or medicines given after a transplant, the condition is called lymphoproliferative disease associated with immunodeficiency.
 The different types of lymphoproliferative disease associated with immunodeficiency include:

-Signs of childhood non-Hodgkin lymphoma include breathing problems and swollen lymph nodes.
+Symptoms of childhood non-Hodgkin lymphoma include breathing problems and swollen lymph nodes.

 The procedure used to remove the sample of tissue depends on where the tumor is in the body: